eferroni/fast-api/README.md

 - PostgreSQL Repository: to handle books data using sqlalchemy.
 - MongoDB Repository: to handle books data using pymongo.

-Goal: create new adapters, like GraphQl and MySQL.
+Goal: create new adapters, for JSON Server and MySQL.

 ## Unit tests: